TheAlgorithms/Julia/CONTRIBUTING.md

 ] dev https://github.com/TheAlgorithms/Julia
 ```

-the source folder when cloning the repository within julia is located at `$HOME/.julia/dev/TheAlgorithms/Julia`
+The source folder when cloning the repository within Julia is located at `$HOME/.julia/dev/TheAlgorithms/Julia`.\

-To keep your forked repository up to date, setup the `upstream` remote to pull in new changes
+To keep your forked repository up to date, set up the `upstream` remote to pull in new changes.

 ```
 $ git remote add upstream https://github.com/TheAlgorithms/Julia.git
 $ git pull --rebase upstream main
 ```

-If you used github cli, there is already `upstream` remote, so to keep your repository updated just do
+If you used GitHub CLI, there is already an `upstream` remote, so to keep your repository updated just run

 ```
 $ git pull --rebase upstream main